Zuhu162/financier-complete/README.md

 [![Product Name Screen Shot][product-screenshot]](https://eloquent-lamport-dbc1e6.netlify.app/)

-<h3>A project that combines my love for sitcoms and interest towards programming. <h3> <br/>
+<h3>An app made using ReactJS, ExpressJS and MongoDB that displays and helps to visualize the user's financial transactions. <h3> <br/>
-<h4>This is a fullstack project, which consists of - </br> 🟦A simplistic UI, constructed of REACTJS (with the help of Material UI and Bootstrap), </br>🟩Powered by a backend API constructed of NodeJS </br> 🟪And MONGODB for the database. </br> Full details of libraries and frameworks used can be found on the section below. </br>
+<h4>Highlights - </br> 🟦Only one axios call in the Dashboard to the API.
+All the data is passed on to the components through props.</br>🟩Only one Model in the Database that encapsulates all base user data</br> 🟪All calculations for graphs and charts are calculated on the client-side </br> Full details of libraries and frameworks used can be found on the section below. </br>
-The project's main functionality is providing a dashboard for employees and managers to monitor and input certain data (EG: Number of Clients, Employee details, Salesmen and their respective clients etc).
-It also takes the assistance of graphs and charts to visualize data and consists of features that are exclusive to admin accounts.</h4> <br/>
+The project's main focus was on building a real-life app that can be used to solve a daily problem like managing finance. <br/>  </h4> <br/>

 <p align="right">(<a href="#top">back to top</a>)</p>